 ARCHEOLOGISTS have unearthed a piece of Enfield history on a dig at the former palace of Henry VIII.

-An excavation around the site, on the grounds of Forty Hall, where Elsyng Palace once sat, has uncovered a fragment of one of the first high status glazed English tiles used by the rich to show off their importance.
+An excavation around the site, on the grounds of Forty Hall, where Elsyng Palace once sat, has uncovered a fragment of one of the first high status glazed English tiles used by the rich to show off

 Archaeologist Dr Martin Dearne, who has been part of the dig, said the discovery showed the site was noteworthy even before the king’s notorious rule.

 He said: “We knew the Elsyng site became the royal palace but we don’t know about its importance early on.
 We now know it had been important for hundreds of years.